 It can be strange how greatly things change in just a few short years.
 After the successful Kickstarter campaign for Mighty No. 9 in 2013, the year 2015 saw fan investment in such crowdfunded games reach new heights.
 Three such games even broke crowdfunding records in quick succession that very year: Yooka-Laylee, Bloodstained: Ritual of the Night, and Shenmue 3.

-Now here we are in 2019, and Kickstarter games are now something of a punchline.
+Here we are in 2019, and Kickstarter games are now something of a punchline.
 After the mixed receptions of Mighty No. 9 and Yooka-Laylee, as well as several delays of its own, the enthusiasm for Bloodstained: Ritual of the Night had died down considerably.
-Despite the flounders and flubs of previous Kickstarter games, Bloodstained: Ritual of the Night lives up to the promises it made back in 2015, showing us that perhaps there is still something to the idea of crowdfunded video games.
+Despite the flounders and flubs of previous Kickstarter games, however, Bloodstained: Ritual of the Night lives up to the promises it made back in 2015, showing us that perhaps there is still something to the idea of crowdfunded video games.

 Players take on the role of Miriam, one of the two last ‘Shardbinders’ – people infused with demonic crystals that were used in sacrifices – and must infiltrate the castle Hellhold.
-Fittingly with a name like ‘Hellhold,’ the castle was summoned through hellish magic by Gebel, the other last Shardbinder, who is using the castle to bring demons into the world, as a means to take revenge on those who sacrificed the Shardbinders
+Fittingly with a name like ‘Hellhold,’ the castle was summoned through hellish magic by Gebel, the other last Shardbinder, who is using the castle to bring demons into the world, as a means to take revenge on those who sacrificed the Shardbinders.

 There are a few other details to the plot, but honestly, it gets a little confusing and lost in the shuffle.
 But that’s okay, considering this is a spiritual sequel to the game that gave us dialogue such as “What is a man?!
 A miserable little pile of secrets!”
 Is the story really the reason you’re going to play it?

 As you might expect, Hellhold serves as the location of the entire game (with the introductory segment taking place in the destroyed surrounding town and the ship Miriam arrives in).
 This is a Metroidvania through and through.
-And like the best games in the genre, you’ll gradually uncover more and more of Hellhold as Miriam learns new abilities, and be surprised and delighted every time you discover a previously unreachable area.
+Like the best games in the genre, you’ll gradually uncover more and more of Hellhold as Miriam learns new abilities, and be surprised and delighted every time you discover a previously unreachable area.
 The more of Hellhold you discover, the more you appreciate the genius of Bloodstained’s world design.

 Miriam’s aforementioned status as a Shardbinder also finds its way into the gameplay.
 In what is essentially the “Tactical Soul System” from Aria of Sorrow, Miriam is able to absorb “shards” from enemies within the game.
 Nearly every enemy boasts its own shard, each of which will grant Miriam with new powers and abilities.
 Depending on the enemy type, you may have to farm them for a bit before you claim their shard, but the shards still shouldn’t be too hard to come by.